 As one of the few female tech CEOs in Boston, I feel a tremendous amount of pressure to hire a diverse team.
 I fully believe that diverse teams are better teams.
-As a female CEO I thought it would be easier for me to find strong female candidates than other male founders, but historically, we have received 95% male applicants for all job postings which has led to a male-dominated team.
+As a female CEO I thought it would be easier for me to find strong women candidates than other male founders, but historically, we have received 95% male applicants for all job postings which has led to a male-dominated team.

 A few months ago, part of my team got together for a photoshoot before an event.
 We asked whoever could come to come and this is what came out of it.
 A pretty amazing team, but you see my dilemma.